Lecture Hall: Disaster Planning for the Genealogist

 Disaster Planning for the Genealogist: Safeguarding Your Genealogical Records

-No one knows when the next fire, tornado, earthquake or flood may happen.
+No one knows when a future fire, tornado, earthquake, or flood may happen in your area.
 Don't wait until after tragedy strikes!
-There are steps you can take now to save and preserve your genealogical records.
+There are steps you can take to save and preserve your genealogical records.

 In this Lecture Hall you will learn: